A New Spring in the Middle East? The Emerging Nuclear Energy Renaissance

 October 18, 2012

-The Middle East North Africa (MENA) Nuclear Construction Conference was hosted by the UAE, Saudi Arabia, Egypt, Jordan, and Turkey in late September 2012 in Dubai.
+By Marianne Nari Fisher - The Middle East North Africa (MENA) Nuclear Construction Conference was hosted by the UAE, Saudi Arabia, Egypt, Jordan, and Turkey in late September 2012 in Dubai.
 This recent political and commercial congregation demonstrates the serious intent of these Middle Eastern states to move forward with nuclear energy programs.
 Governing bodies from the five states met with international regulatory entities and interested companies, such as South Korea's KEPCO, France's AREVA, and Russia's Rosatom.
 A 2010 Stimson study had accurately concluded in Nuclear Dangers, Nuclear Realities that "the nuclear renaissance is in full bloom in the Middle East."

 An understandable reluctance by the international community to encourage and finance start-up nuclear energy programs in a currently volatile Middle East, however, is leading to a new grouping of regional states looking internally for financial and technological support.
 The US continues efforts to persuade nations beginning commercial nuclear projects to pledge to forego uranium enrichment and plutonium reprocessing -- key elements in converting commercial nuclear enterprises into weapon programs.
 Yet, sustaining this position may soon lead to loss of US political leadership on the issue, since others, including China, France, and Russia are certainly not reluctant to get involved with these start-up programs in the Middle East without such hard and fast preconditions.